MarlonBair/HTTP_Server/README.md

 # Implementation

-* The server utilizes the epoll system call to allow for the efficeint handling of a multitude of connections
+* The server utilizes the epoll system call to allow for the efficient handling of a multitude of connections
 * Consistent error checking and handling is written throughout the server process, and messages are output to stdout.
 * The server exercises a graceful shutdown when a kill command is received